-The ratings reflect the city's large and resilient economy, its extraordinarily large tax base, its institutionalized budgetary and financial management controls, its proactive responses to budget strain during economic downturns, the key but diminishing role of the volatile financial services sector, and a high budgetary burden from the combination of debt service, pension, and employee and retiree healthcare costs.
+Moody's Investors Service has assigned Aa2 ratings to the City of New York's \$780 million General Obligation Bonds, Fiscal 2017 Series C and \$20 million Series D. The outlook is stable.
+The ratings reflect the city's large and resilient economy, its extraordinarily large tax base, its institutionalized budgetary and financial management controls, its proactive responses to budget strain during economic downturns, the key but diminishing role of the volatile financial services sector, and moderate but growing costs for the combination of debt service, pension, and employee and retiree healthcare.